The Price Of Prudence In Target Date Funds

 There are two kinds of prudence: procedural and substantive.
 A fiduciary can use a benchmark that captures common practice, which is a procedural prudence benchmark.
 Procedural prudence is satisfied when a fiduciary acts as others act in a similar capacity, following commonly accepted processes: follow the herd.
 The S&P and Morningstar Target Date Indexes are procedural prudence benchmarks because they are composites of all TDF mutual funds - they're consensus indexes.
 By contrast, a benchmark of substantive prudence reflects best practices, doing what is right for the beneficiaries, regardless of common practices.
 This may sound like a high and mighty benchmark, but it's not.
 Its derivation ties directly to something quite simple: what are the appropriate objectives for a TDF.

-Reasonable objectives that represent best practices are capital preservation (don't lose money) and earn as much as you can without losing money.
+Reasonable objectives that represent best practices are capital preservation ("Don't lose money") and earn as much as you can without losing money.
 These substantive prudence objectives can be met by (1) being very safe at the target date and (2) being broadly diversified at long dates.
-These are the primary ways that the SMART TDF Index differs from industry practice as shown in the following graph.
+These are the primary ways that the SMART TDF Index differs from industry practice, as shown in the following graph.

-As you can see, the industry is about 55% in stocks at the target date, with most of the balance in (risky) long term bonds.
-By contrast, the SMART index is less than 10% in risky assets at the target date, and is more than 90% in short term TIPS and cash.
+As you can see, the industry is about 55% in stocks at the target date, with most of the balance in (risky) long-term bonds.
+By contrast, the SMART index is less than 10% in risky assets at the target date, and is more than 90% in short-term TIPS and cash.

-You can also see that the Industry is mostly US stocks at longer dates, whereas SMART incorporates broad diversification, where the "alternatives" that are indicated include real estate and commodities.
+You can also see that the industry is mostly US stocks at longer dates, whereas SMART incorporates broad diversification, where the "alternatives" that are indicated include real estate and commodities.

 The price of prudence